Web client

 In order to be able to initialise a connection to a Volt, you will need to obtain a client configuration.

 How your web application obtains or stores the client configuration is not discussed here, needless to say you need to be careful not to expose keys or other sensitive data.
-For the purposes of this document, we assume Bob's configuration is obtained via some out-of-band means and stored in the browser `localStorage`.
-It holds Bob's key in encrypted form.
-The web application will then prompt Bob to enter the key passphrase in order to unlock it.
+For the purposes of this document, we assume the configuration is obtained via some out-of-band means and stored in the browser `localStorage`.
+It holds the key in encrypted form.
+The web application will then prompt the user to enter the key passphrase in order to unlock it.

 Example client connection object, obtained from the fusebox identity dialog: